shishircsehstu/iOS_Features/Delegate Vs Notification.md

 ### Delegation
-- Delegation is used for 1 to 1 relation or communication.
+ - Delegation is an iOS application design pattern that is used for 1 to 1 relation or communication one class to another class.

 ### Notification